onemue/mortise/README.md

 # mortise

-Setting input limit by mortise
+Set input input limit by mortise

 [中文版](https://github.com/onemue/mortise/blob/master/README_zh.md)

-##How to use it
+## How to use

 Download mortise.js

-Introducing JS into HTML
+Introduce JS into HTML

-Add the 'mortise' attribute to the input to be used
+Add the 'mortise' attribute to the input you want to use

 For example: